 - Social Communication Questionnaire.
 This is a 40-item parent report questionnaire and gives a score out of 40; a child must score above 15 in order for us to recommend proceeding with a full diagnostic assessment – Step 2.

 - Questionnaires and rating scales from other settings – usually school (or college, where applicable)

 What Happens During the Step 1 Consultation

 - The consultation will include a discussion on the difficulties that make you or your child think an autistic spectrum condition may be present, including anything in the history that may be significant.
 The family history may also be thought to be relevant, as will your education and history and information provided by the school/other educational environment.

-- The Psychologist will have a general discussion with you as a parent, and the child, in an age appropriate way.
+- The Assistant Psychologist will have a general discussion with you as a parent, and the child, in an age appropriate way.
 He/she will summarise the nature and range of difficulties experienced.

 - The questionnaire will also be reviewed or administered, as appropriate and can be scored during the consultation to give you a preliminary indication of potential findings.

-- After the session, the Psychologist will write up the report, including all items addressed plus the formal SCQ, AQ and SDQ results, and will give recommendations as to whether you should consider progressing to a full autism assessment.
+- After the session, the Assistant Psychologist will write up the report, including all items addressed plus the formal SCQ, AQ and SDQ results, and will give recommendations as to whether you should consider progressing to a full autism assessment.

 - Whereor autism is suspected (based on clinical judgement and any past history as provided by an informant, plus test results), a comprehensive assessment for autism would be appropriate.